apache/apisix/doc/plugins/traffic-split.md

 After 5 requests, the service of port `1981` was hit 3 times, and the service of port `1980` was hit 2 times.

 >2.
 The second expression of `vars` failed to match (missing the `name2` request parameter).
-After the `match` rule was verified, 60% of the requests hit the plug-in's 1981 port upstream, and 40% of the request traffic hits Go upstream to the 1980 port of `route`.
+After the `match` rule was verified, 60% of the requests hit the plugin's 1981 port upstream, and 40% of the request traffic hits Go upstream to the 1980 port of `route`.

 ```shell
 $ curl 'http://127.0.0.1:9080/index.html?name=jack' -H 'user-id:30' -H 'user-id2:22' -H 'apisix-key: hello' -H 'apisix-key2: world' -i